MicrosoftDocs/fabric-docs/docs/real-time-hub/add-source-azure-iot-hub.md

 ---
 title: Add Azure IoT Hub as source in Real-Time hub
-description: This article describes how to add an Azure event hub as an event source in Fabric Real-Time hub.
+description: This article describes how to add an Azure IoT hub as an event source in Fabric Real-Time hub.
 author: ahartoon
 ms.author: anboisve
 ms.topic: how-to